Glossary

 Scapegoating

 The action of blaming an individual or group for something when, in reality, there is no one person or group responsible for the problem.
-It targets another person or group as responsible for problems in society because of that person’s group identity.
+It targets another person or group because of their identity as responsible for specific problems in society.
 (46)

 Segregationist

-One who is expressing the racist idea that a permanently inferior racial group can never be developed and is supporting policies that isolate and divide away that racial group.
+One who expresses racist ideas that a racial group is permanently inferior and can never be developed while supporting policies that isolate and divide away that racial group.

 Segregationist Policies